NEXUS: What It Is, How It Works, and How to Get It for Less

 In the airport

-If you're travelling by air, you'll get access to dedicated self-serve kiosks or eGates to speed up your customs experience.
-They’re available at most airports with U.S. preclearance:
+If you're flying, you'll get access to Global Entry kiosks to speed up your customs experience.
+They're available at:

 You'll also enjoy expedited security screening as a "Verified Traveller."
 This allows you to: